JoseJulianMosqueraFuli/blog-application/readme.md

 - Creating custom template tags and filters to show a list of the latest posts and most commented posts in the sidebar
 - Creating a sitemap using the sitemap framework
 - Building an RSS feed using the syndication framework
+- Implementing a full-text search engine with Django and PostgreSQL

 ## Next Steps

-In the next version, I will continue expanding the functionality of the blog application.
-The upcoming topics could include:

-- Implementing a full-text search engine with Django and PostgreSQL

 Stay tuned for more updates and further improvements to the blog application!